stemangiola/biocasia2020_tidytranscriptomics/README.md

 ### Workshop goals and objectives

-In exploring and analysing RNA sequencing data, there are a number of key concepts, such as filtering, scaling, dimensionality reduction, hypothesis testing, clustering and visualisation, that need to be understood.
+In exploring and analysing RNA sequencing count data, there are a number of key concepts, such as filtering, scaling, dimensionality reduction, hypothesis testing, clustering and visualisation, that need to be understood.
 These concepts can be intuitively explained to new users, however, (i) the use of a heterogeneous vocabulary and jargon by methodologies/algorithms/packages, (ii) the complexity of data wrangling, and (iii) the coding burden, impede effective learning of the statistics and biology underlying an informed RNA sequencing analysis.

 The tidytranscriptomics approach to RNA sequencing data analysis abstracts out the coding-related complexity and provides tools that use an intuitive and jargon-free vocabulary, enabling focus on the statistical and biological challenges.

 #### Learning goals

-* To understand the key concepts and steps of RNA sequencing data analysis
+* To understand the key concepts and steps of RNA sequencing count data analysis
 * To approach data representation and analysis though a tidy data paradigm, integrating tidyverse with tidybulk, tidySCE and tidyHeatmap.

 #### Learning objectives

-* Recall the key concepts of RNA sequencing data analysis
+* Recall the key concepts of RNA sequencing count data analysis
 * Apply the concepts to publicly available data
 * Create plots that summarise the information content of the data and analysis results